toplan/react-hold/README.md

 import { Fill, Square, Circle, Text, Table } from 'react-hold/holders'
 ```

-You can import the built-in placeholders from `react-hold/holders`, every different placeholders use to display a different content.
+You can import the built-in placeholders from `react-hold/holders`, every different placeholders will display a different content.

 ##### Common Props
 - `color` (String) [Optional]: The color of placeholder.
 Default `#eee`.
-- `cancelHold` (Function): Invoking this function to cancel hold shape and display the original component.
+- `cancelHold` (Function): Invoking this function to manually cancel hold the shape of the original component.
 This is injected by the Hold component, can't be override.
 - `targetProps` (Function): The props of the target(original) component.
 This is injected by the Hold component, can't be override.
 - `children` [Optional]

 ### Fill